vtorosyan/vtorosyan.github.io/_posts/2020/02/2020-02-07-terraform-bigquery-udf.md

 title: Managing BigQuery UDFs by Terraform
 ---

-[Terraform](https://www.terraform.io/) is a tool for building, changing and versioning infrastructure resources.
+[Terraform](https://www.terraform.io/){:target="_blank"} is a tool for building, changing and versioning infrastructure resources.
 Almost any infrastructure type can be managed as a resource in Terraform.
-[Terraform providers](https://www.terraform.io/docs/providers/index.html) are responsible for understanding API interactions with your infrastructure.
-There is an extensive list of available providers which covers most common infrastructure resources, and [Google Cloud Platform Provider](https://www.terraform.io/docs/providers/google/index.html) is one of them.
+[Terraform providers](https://www.terraform.io/docs/providers/index.html){:target="_blank"} are responsible for understanding API interactions with your infrastructure.
+There is an extensive list of available providers which covers most common infrastructure resources, and [Google Cloud Platform Provider](https://www.terraform.io/docs/providers/google/index.html){:target="_blank"} is one of them.
 There are cases however, when providers do not provide an API for managing specific resources of your infrastructure.
-[User-Defined Functions in BigQuery](https://cloud.google.com/bigquery/docs/reference/standard-sql/user-defined-functions) is one of the resources which is currently not supported by GCP provider (Versions <= 3.0)
+[User-Defined Functions in BigQuery](https://cloud.google.com/bigquery/docs/reference/standard-sql/user-defined-functions){:target="_blank"} is one of the resources which is currently not supported by GCP provider (Versions <= 3.0)

-## Introducing to Terraform Provisioners
+## Introduction to Terraform Provisioners

-[Provisioners in Terraform](https://www.terraform.io/docs/provisioners/) can be used to model and execute specific actions on the _local machine_ or on a _remote machine_.
+[Provisioners in Terraform](https://www.terraform.io/docs/provisioners/){:target="_blank"} can be used to model and execute specific actions on the _local machine_ or on a _remote machine_.

 In most cases, you don't need to use provisioners.
 Moreover, **using provisioners should be a last resort**.
 An example of this could be the case described above (BigQuery UDF), when Terraform provider itself doesn't have built-in support for desired resource.